-Prior to the IPO, GTCR, provided subsidiaries of the Company with financial and management consulting services through an advisory services agreement.
+Prior to the IPO, GTCR provided subsidiaries of the Company with financial and management consulting services through an advisory services agreement.
 This advisory services agreement also provided that the Company pay placement fees to GTCR of 1.0% of the gross amount of any debt or equity financings as well as quarterly management fees.
 The advisory services agreement was terminated in connection with the IPO.
 The Company also reimburses GTCR for out-of-pocket expenses incurred while providing the above professional services.
-During the year ended December 31, 2020, the Company entered into the Credit Agreement (see Note 7) and paid GTCR a \$3.7 million placement fee.
-No such placement fees were incurred during the years ended December 31, 2021 and 2019.
+During the year ended December 31, 2020, the Company entered into the Credit Agreement (see Note 9) and paid GTCR a \$3.7 million placement fee.
 For the year ended December 31, 2020, the Company incurred approximately \$4.2 million in management fees to GTCR.
 All other amounts paid or payable under these agreements to GTCR were insignificant for all periods presented.